mediadrop/mediadrop/doc/install/index.rst

    paster serve --reload development.ini

 Now open http://localhost:8080/ to see how it works!
-You can try access the admin at http://localhost:8080/admin/ with username admin, password admin.
+You can try access the admin at http://localhost:8080/admin/ with **username: admin, password: admin**.
 (Remember to `change your password
 <http://localhost:8080/admin/settings/users/1>`_!)

 If this produces errors then MediaCore or one of its dependencies is not